Call 01423 799 960

 Jump straight to…

-In a previous article we covered the main types of hip fractures and surgical procedures needed to repair them.
+In a previous article we covered the different types of hip fractures and surgical procedures needed to repair them.

 Hip fractures vary in severity and location, requiring different surgical procedures.
 In some cases, a total hip replacement may be necessary, especially in older adults with brittle bones.
 A total hip replacement involves replacing the hip joint with a titanium implant, ensuring better mobility post-recovery.